davidozhang/spycodes/README.md

 ## License

 The codebase is shared under the MIT License.
-Copyright (c) David Zhang 2017.
+Copyright (c) David Zhang 2016-2017.
+All Rights Reserved.
+Redistribution of the codebase in any form commercially is strictly forbidden.